Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

   model object instance of target grid row.
 * Actions which work with lists / querysets of objects (multiple rows) should use ``get_queryset_for_action()`` method to obtain the whole queryset of selected grid rows.
-See ``action_delete()`` / ``action_delete_confirmed()`` methods code in `views.GridActionsMixin`_ class for example.
+See ``action_delete()`` / ``action_delete_confirmed()`` methods code in `views.ajax.GridActionsMixin`_ class for example.

 .. highlight:: javascript